 Pol Roger is the name of a notable and world famous producer of Champagne, originally founded in 1849.

-The brand name is still owned and operated today by direct descendents of the original Pol Roger.
-With its main location based around Epernay, a town in the Champagne region of France, the Pol Roger house currently produces around 110,000 cases of wine annually.
+The brand name is still owned and operated today by direct descendants of the original Pol Roger.
+With its main location based around Epernay a town in the Champagne region of France, the Pol Roger house currently produces around 110,000 cases of wine annually.

 Pol Roger was born the son of a lawyer on the 24th of December 1831.
 Starting his career as a wine wholesaler, he first made the move toward establishing his own Champagne house in 1849, releasing his first growths is 1853.
 Sales for the first 6-months of Pol Roger’s operation totaled around 3,800 bottles…which has since soared to over 1.5 million.

 Pol Roger saw significant success in England during the latter half of the 19th Century, when the business was able to blossom through the so-called ‘Golden Era’ for Champagne.
 UK agents were taken on to supply Pol Roger to the very top end of hotels and clubs of prestige, not to mention the Royal Family in 1877.